 What is voter ID?

-If you’re planning to vote in the 2023 Local Elections, you’ll need to bring your voter ID with you to the polling station.
+If you’re planning to vote at a polling station, you’ll need to bring your voter ID with you to the polling station.

 In April 2022, the Government passed the Elections Act 2022 which requires all voters in Great Britain to show a voter ID at polling stations in Parliamentary, local and Police and Crime Commissioner elections and all referendums in England.